What's New In Smart Work?

 You must always be in charge of the situation to function smartly.
 The more relaxed and confident you are, the better you can understand the work at hand and achieve the expected results.
 Make it a norm to remain calm and happy during office hours at all times.

-It's true that the above points are quite conventional.
+The above points are indeed relatively conventional.
 Just like you, I was looking for something different, something extraordinary related to smart work.

 Interestingly, I came across this excellent piece of a LinkedIn article authored by Blaz Kos.
 Based on an extensive study, he found 30 elements of smart work.